telerik/blazor-docs/components/upload/events.md

 The file rename process requires two separate steps:

 1. Use the `OnSelect` event to call a remote endpoint and check for duplicates before the actual upload process starts.
 If needed, set a new name to the `Name` property of the file.
-This new name will appear in the Upload component UI. **The controller will always receive `IFormFile` with the original name from the file system**, due to browser security restrictions.
+This new name will appear in the Upload component UI.
+The controller will always receive `IFormFile` with the original name from the file system, due to browser security restrictions.
-1. Send the new file name as [additional request data](#send-custom-data-with-the-file) in the [`OnUpload` event](#onupload).
-Use the `Save` action in the remote endpoint to set the file name, as it will be saved on the server.
+1. Send the new file name(s) as [additional request data](#send-custom-data-with-the-file) in the [`OnUpload`](#onupload) and [`OnRemove`](#onremove) events.
+Keep in mind that `OnUpload` can fire once for multiple files, so you may have to send multiple file names to the remote endpoint.
+Use multiple custom key-value pairs or a single serialized `Dictionary`.
+Then, use the `Save` action in the remote endpoint to set the name(s) of the saved file(s).

 >caption Using the Upload OnSelect event to rename files in the UI